New Warriors: Fictional team history

-Dwayne Taylor, the vigilante known as Night Thrasher meticulously researches a group of young heroes to help him wage a war on crime.
-They are Vance Astrovik aka Marvel Boy, Angelica Jones aka Firestar and Richard Rider, who at that time believed he had been depowered after quitting the Nova Corps.
-During their first battle with Terrax, a former herald of Galactus, they are joined by Robbie Baldwin aka Speedball and Namorita.
+Dwayne Taylor, the vigilante known as Night Thrasher, meticulously researches a group of young heroes to help him wage a war on crime.
+They are Vance Astrovik (Marvel Boy), Angelica Jones (Firestar) and Richard Rider, who at that time believed he had been depowered after quitting the Nova Corps.
+During their first battle with Terrax, a former herald of Galactus, they are joined by Robbie Baldwin (Speedball) and Namorita.
 They defeat Terrax, but the Avengers unintentionally end up taking the credit.
 The team decides to stay together and Speedball dubs them the New Warriors after a news report he had seen on the battle.

 The newly created team gets involved in a fight between Thor and Juggernaut, helping Thor to send the Juggernaut to another dimension.
 In the team's second issue Night Thrasher's past comes back to haunt him as the brother and sister team of Midnight's Fire and Silhouette is introduced.
-Next, the corporation Genetech hires the Mad Thinker to gather information on the New Warriors in order to create their own superhumans, resulting in their battle with Genetech's team of superhumans, Psionex.
+Next, the corporation Genetech hires the Mad Thinker to gather information on the New Warriors to create their own superhumans, resulting in their battle with Genetech's team of superhumans, Psionex.
 The Warriors travel to stop a superhuman named Star Thief that is destroying space launches, with Firestar, Marvel Boy and Namorita ending up on the Moon with the Inhumans.
 The Team minus Night Thrasher travels to Brazil to rescue Speedball's mother from an environmental terrorist group and battle the Force of Nature.
 Night Thrasher stays behind to patch things up with Silhouette and confronts the Punisher.
-Upon the Warriors return to New York, their headquarters (the Ambrose building) is trashed in a battle with the Hellions for the claim of Firestar.
+Upon the Warriors' return to New York, their headquarters (the Ambrose building) is trashed in a battle with the Hellions for the claim of Firestar.

 "Forever Yesterday"

-Their next adventure involves the transforming of the world into an alternate one at the whim of Meryet Karim, the second Sphinx as seen in the Forever Yesterday storyline.
+Their next adventure involves the transforming of the world into an alternate one at the whim of Meryet Karim, the second Sphinx, as seen in the Forever Yesterday storyline.
 This alternate world involved Egypt becoming a super-power and the formation of the United States of Assyria where that reality's Avengers served as Meryet's government task force.
 This is undone by the New Warriors Nova, Marvel Man (Marvel Boy's alternate counterpart), Firestar, and Dwayne Taylor (who is not Night Thrasher in this reality).